qShadxw/PluginTemplate/README.md

 You are free to clone the project and use if you need.

 ### License
 This project uses the GPL-2.0 License.
-[View the readme for more details](https://github.com/qShadxw/PluginTemplate/tree/master?tab=GPL-2.0-1-ov-file#readme).
+[View the text for more details](https://github.com/qShadxw/PluginTemplate/tree/master?tab=GPL-2.0-1-ov-file#readme).